avecjini/jekyll/README.md

 2. What are the significant patterns that we can use to predict and verify the boundaries we have?

 ### Problem Description

+- Sex trafficking is spatially concentrated within the urban environment : Criminological theories emphasize the physical and social environment in facilitating crime

+  -> Research on influence of situational and social-demographic neighborhood variables is critical

+- Opportunity and social disorganization theories explain sex trafficking clusters -> Identify neighborhood characteristics associated with sex trafficking activity and its’ spatial dynamics

+- Spatial patterns observed can guide prevention and disruption efforts

 ### Data
 ### Research Methods
 - Spatial Autocorrelation Analysis